transientskp/tkp/documentation/source/tools/pyse.rst

 Final Remarks
 =============

-Other functionality (eg FDR code) can be exposed through this interface if required.
+Other functionality can be exposed through this interface if required.

 Bug reports and comments are welcome!
 Please use the LOFAR issue tracker.